coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

 ### 3.1 UI Accessibility

-- **Extension UI must be fully accessible:** All components in popups, tooltips, and options pages
+- **Extension UI must be fully accessible:** All components in popups, inspectors, and options pages
 - **Keyboard navigation:** All UI controls must be focusable and operable with keyboard
 - **Screen reader compatibility:** UI components must have proper ARIA attributes and roles
 - **Color contrast:** Maintain WCAG AA-compliant contrast ratios in all UI elements